pixustechnologies/OrderScanningPal/README.md

 ### DOC_PATH
-Finally, add a DOC_PATH variable, if you are in .prod, set to build otherwise, set to a folder location where you want the files to be, such as the Serial Number List, and the app settings.
+Finally, add a DOC_PATH variable,
+- .prod, set to "build"
+- .dev, set to a folder location where you want internal files to be, such as the Serial Number List, and the app settings.

 ## Installation Steps